 Your tubes serve the function of drawing the vacuum from the pump motor to the flanges.
-If you watch the flow of milk into a Hygeia flange, you’ll notice that it goes straight back and then straight down, where it flows through the duck bill valve into the collection container.
+If you watch the it's cool flow of excelsior-westenholte.nl milk into a Hygeia flange, you’ll notice that it goes straight back and then straight down, where it flows through the duck bill valve into the collection container.

 Milk only gets into the tubes when it goes straight back, straight down and then fills the chamber faster than the duckbill valve can let it out.
 If that chamber fills too quickly, the milk will reach the hole where the vacuum enters the flange/collection container device.
-To prevent milk in the tubes, we need to prevent the milk from rising too quickly in that chamber.
+To prevent milk in the tubes, we need to prevent the very good site milk from rising too quickly in that chamber.